Hives/Portfolio/1-i-can-make-anything/4-i-can-model-anything.md

 I worked on this diagram of a one-page JS app with MVC architecture interacting with an API on another server with Amy.
 She said my contribution helped her understand the relationship between the two programs.

 <img src="../images/mvc-api-with-amy.jpg" width=300>

+Jeremy said our Rails drawing helped him to understand the flow of data through our app, and the Rails MVC architecture.